sergioCB95/clarity-challenge/README.md

 ##Running Application

-To simplify testing, clarity.jar file is already added to the repository.

-You only need to have the Java JRE (https://www.java.com/es/download/) installed in your computer.
+To compile and run the application you need to install:
+1. Java JDK (https://www.oracle.com/java/technologies/javase-jdk8-downloads.html) and add it to the path.
+2. Maven (https://maven.apache.org/download.cgi) and add it to the path (https://maven.apache.org/install.html).

+Then move to the root dir of the project and run `mvn clean install` wich will build the project.

+A folder called target will be generated.
+Inside of it there will be a clarity\<version\>.jar file with the compiled project.

-From the root dir of the project, you can execute `java -jar clarity.jar <args>` and the application will be executed.
+Then, you just need to run `java -jar clarity<version>.jar <args>` and the application will be executed.

 ## Argumentos de la aplicación